 Fertility tends to decline at a slow pace starting around age 32 and rapidly every year after age 35.
 Physicians usually suggest patients investigate their fertility potential around this age, obtain obgyn test results, and freeze their eggs if resources permit.
 However, fertility doesn't end at the age of 35 - which is a common misconception among women trying to conceive.
-They may have a low egg supply but not a depletion of the reserve, so they may still be able to become pregnant.
+They may have a low egg supply but not a depletion of the reserve, so they may still be able to become pregnant with professional help.

 A large pregnancy study in the United States examined the level of quality eggs in women over 35 and found that those in their mid-30s and beyond had a more challenging time conceiving and took longer to become pregnant.
 The chances of miscarriage were high among those who were older.
 It is also more likely for older women to develop diabetes, blood pressure, and other ailments, contributing to pregnancy and birth complications.
-IVF is a viable solution for those in their 30s who have trouble conceiving.
+IVF is a viable solution for those in their 30s who show signs of infertility or have trouble conceiving.
 Unfortunately, it may or may not work for women who are over 40.
 For more information, visit the best obgyn’s in Snellville GA - Gwinnett OBGYN.